 Here’s how to quickly warm them up

 Pet parents may think that because our pets have fur, they’re more protected from extremely cold temperatures.
 The truth is that no one is completely safe from frostbite, so it’s important to know how to avoid it.
-Veterinarian and pet health advocate Dr. Aliya McCullough explains the basics of frostbite.
+Fetch’s on-staff veterinarian, Dr. Aliya McCullough explains the basics of frostbite.